burrittresearch/burritt-research/README.md

 ## Project: Kaggle Competition Predict House Prices

 * Provided a solution to the business problem of predicting house prices using the Ames Housing dataset.
-Used the solution as an entry into the kaggle closed competition [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview 'House Prices: Advanced Regression Techniques').
+The solution also served as an entry into the kaggle closed competition [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview 'House Prices: Advanced Regression Techniques').
 * Used a variety of data wrangling and feature engineering techniques to prepare and analyze the datasets.
 * Employed multiple linear regression to build a model using the training dataset to the predict the SalePrice of houses.
 * Compared actual vs predicted SalePrice using the model.
 Results were mixed, indicating the model could be improved.